Complexity of chess domination problems: Complexity of the domination problems

 \inc{1}

 \begin{proof} Construct the clause gadget $K(c)$ from the clause $c$.
 On each top and left nodes there can be one rook, and there can be at most two rooks on the connectors.
-However, the connectors are all placed on a line and so only one can have two rooks.
-There are one node or connector for each tile, thus $\ell_R(c)$.
-By construction as $K$ is placed atop the variable, there can only be an extra rook if the clause evaluates to \true.
-For example, Figure~\ref{fig:clause-gadget-connection-rooks} presents a clause gadget $K(c)$ of length 13 for the clause $c=x_1\lor x_2\lor x_3$.
+However, because the connectors are all placed on a line, only one can have two rooks.
+There is one node or connector for each tile; thus, $\ell_R(c)$.
+By construction, as $K$ is placed atop the variable, there can only be an extra rook if the clause evaluates to \true.
+For example, Figure~\ref{fig:clause-gadget-connection-rooks} presents a clause gadget $K(c)$ of length 13 for the clause $c=\mathbf{x_1}\lor \mathbf{x_2}\lor \mathbf{x_3}$.
 No extra rook can be placed if all literals are \false{}. \end{proof}

-\begin{proposition} From an instance $C$ of $\psat$, it is possible to construct a polycube $P_3^R(C)$ of polynomial size in polynomial time. \end{proposition} \begin{proof} The polycube $P_3^R(C)$ is constructed from $C$ by replacing each variable of $C$ by the variable gadget of Figure~\ref{fig:variable-gadget-rooks}, and by using an amount of connection gadgets of Figure~\ref{fig:connection-gadget-rooks} to transmit their signal or its inverse to clause gadgets that will combine their outputs.
+\begin{proposition} From an instance $C$ of $\psat$, it is possible to construct a polycube $P_3^R(C)$ of polynomial size in polynomial time. \end{proposition} \begin{proof} Let $C$ be an instance of $\psat$.
+We need to construct a polycube from this instance that is polynomial in size, and this construction needs to be done in polynomial time.
+We begin by constructing a polycube $P_3^R(C)$.

-The construction of connection gadget has a height of at most 9 for a corner or a split, and the clause gadget has a height of 3, so the size of the constructed polycube is inside a rectangular prism of height 12 at most, hence still of order $O(n^2)$.
-We can thus obtain a polynomial-time algorithm to convert an instance $C$ to a polycube $P_3^R(C)$ whose size is bounded polynomially again by following the idea of the proof of~\cite[Lem.~8]{alpert2021art}. \end{proof}
+As $C$ is planar, we draw it as a visibility representation~\cite{DHLVM83} and then transfer this on a grid fitting in $O(n^2)$ squares via the procedure described by Biedl \emph{et al}~\cite{BBNNPR13}.
+The clauses and variables become squares, and these squares are joined by paths of squares of the grid if there is an edge between them.
+Figure~\ref{fig:path_graph-psat} presents a path grid version of the graph of the instance of Figure~\ref{fig:ex_psat}.

+The gadgets used are not planar, so we will need to extend this grid to three dimensions.
+To fit the gadgets, every variable node would fit a $5\times 5\times 1$ grid, but to put a propagating connection gadget above or under, we replace the square by $5\times 5\times 9$ cubes.
+The squares corresponding to the edges will correspond to the propagating process described in Lemma~\ref{lem:connection-gadget-rooks}.
+On the squares corresponding to the edges in straight lines, the gadgets are contained in a $5\times 5\times 9$ cube grid: this corresponds to the two ways of propagating the signal, under or above; see Figure~\ref{fig:clause-gadget-connection-rooks}.
+As they are placed on the variable gadgets to begin with, we replace all these squares by $4\times 5 \times 9$ cubes.
+On the corner squares, the gadgets have height 9 and so we have to replace the square by $9\times 9 \times 17$ cubes to allow both the above or under passes.
+Duplicating the signal, similarly, needs $9\times 13 \times 17$ cubes.
+See Figure~\ref{fig:connection-gadget-rooks}.